ephraim13825/KZTimer/README.md

 Changelog
 =======
 <SPOILER>
+v.68
+- replaced gamedata/setname.games.txt (this will fix the issue with the replay bots)
+- minor bug fixes
+-
 v1.67
 - fixed func_door teleports
 - fixed the abuse of a few admin fun commands to cheat times (thx 2 gargos from aus kz)